Tips on Fire Safety in the Landscape

 Of the introduced hybrids from other parts of the world I would be careful with any Eucalyptus or Melaleuca hybrids.
 These spring to mind but I haven’t seen any other recorded evidence to add others to the list.

 Many homes built in the last 20-40 years in the hills are much more fire resistant.
-Stucco with tile roofs etc….Unlike our sweet home built in 1957 when it was all the rage to use wood decks and exteriors.
+Stucco with tile roofs etc….Unlike our Midcentury Modern home built in 1957 when it was all the rage to use wood decks and exteriors.
 It still stands- luckily.
 It did serve to make me very aware of fire safety so that’s a good thing to pass along!